core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Updating the topic with iPATCH {#topic-update-resource-patch}

 A client can partially update a topic's configuration by submitting a partial topic representation in an iPATCH request to the topic URI.
 The iPATCH request allows for updating only specific fields of the topic while leaving the others unchanged.
-As with the PUT method, the parameters "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.
+As with the PUT method, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

 On success, the broker returns a 2.04 (Changed) response and the current full resource representation.
-The broker only updates parameters that are explicitly mentioned in the request.
+The broker only updates topic properties that are explicitly mentioned in the request.

 As with the PUT method, updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
 Decreasing max-subscribers will also cause some subscribers to get unsubscribed.
 Unsubscribed endpoints receive a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.

-Contrary to PUT, iPATCH operations will explicitly update some parameters, leaving others unmodified.
+Contrary to PUT, iPATCH operations will explicitly update some topic properties, leaving others unmodified.

 ~~~~
    Request: